-If you believe that you have what it takes to help someone learn and develop, and you’re willing to do the same in the process, here are some of the things that you can to do to further your progress in becoming a role model that brings out the best in others:
+If you believe that you have the wherewithal to help someone learn and develop, and you’re willing to do the same in the process, here are some of the things that you can to do to become a role model that brings out the best in others:

 1. Commit to constant self-improvement: We’re all works in progress.
 There will always be things that we can improve, and new knowledge that we can acquire.
 Let your curiosity drive you to broaden your intellectual horizons.
 Raise the bar and expect more by continually seeking opportunities to challenge you.
 As a role model, you should be humble enough to accept your flaws and be watchful of your negative tendencies and blind spots.
 Remember that the objective isn’t to be perfect, but to stay committed to becoming better than you were yesterday.

 2. Engage in self-care: Self-care is an integral aspect of healthy living because it shows that we love and value ourselves enough to make our requirements a priority.
 Tending to your mental, emotional, physical, and spiritual needs will make you a better person who can be more present and giving when interacting with others.
 As a role model, you have to demonstrate the importance of filling your cup first, before sharing it with others.

 3. Have integrity when pursuing your dreams and values: An awareness of your values, what you stand for, and your purpose will make you stand out as a person who is worthy of emulating.
-Think about Martin Luther King – he knew exactly what gave meaning to his life, and he was relentless in the pursuit of his dream to establish racial equality in America.
-No matter what challenges he faced, he had integrity, was certain in his belief, and based all his decisions on this.
+Think about Martin Luther King—he knew exactly what gave meaning to his life, and he was relentless in the pursuit of his dream to establish racial equality in America.
+No matter what challenges he faced, he was certain in his belief, and based all his decisions on this.
 He showed courage and fearlessness as he practiced what he preached.
 He had the makings of a true leader.